ctzurcanu/virtues/docs/hierarchies.md

 1. Provable Goodness
 1. Harmony, Generosity, Humility, Recognition, Greatness, Nobility
     - humility means recognition of the virtue of others
+    - humility means: upon public recognition of one's virtues, accepting the minimum that is merited
     - greatness is virtue, recognized by others
     - "noblesse oblige" means the duty to recognize the virtue of others when your virtues are recognized
     - false humility is of 3 types: